cstaff14/kustomize-example/README.md

 ### base/app/kustomization.yaml
 - resources are the yaml manifest for each app
-- lowest level must have only individual file names
+- lowest level resources must have only individual file names
 - referenced by `base/kustomization.yaml`
 ```
 kind: Kustomization